Board of Trustees Manual

 Clemson University was established to fulfill our founder’s vision of “a high seminary of learning” to develop “the material resources of the State” for the people of South Carolina.
 Nurtured by an abiding land grant commitment, Clemson has emerged as a research university with a global vision.
 Our primary purpose is educating undergraduate and graduate students to think deeply about and engage in the social, scientific, economic and professional challenges of our times.
 The foundation of this mission is the generation, preservation, communication and application of knowledge.
 The University also is committed to the personal growth of the individual and promotes an environment of good decision-making, healthy and ethical lifestyles, and tolerance and respect for others.
 Our distinctive character is shaped by a legacy of service, collaboration and fellowship forged from and renewed by the spirit of Thomas Green Clemson’s covenant.

 Clemson University is a selective, public, research university in a college-town setting.
 Clemson’s desire is to attract a capable, dedicated and diverse student body of approximately 21,800 undergraduate and graduate students, with priority to students from South Carolina.
 The University offers a wide array of high-quality baccalaureate programs built around a distinctive core curriculum.
 Graduate, continuing education, doctoral and research programs contribute to the state of knowledge and to the economic future of the state, nation and world.
-The University provides bachelor’s, master’s and doctoral degrees in more than 100 majors through the College of Agriculture, Forestry and Life Sciences; the College of Architecture, Arts and Humanities; the College of Business and Behavioral Science; the College of Engineering and Science; and the College of Health, Education and Human Development; and the Eugene T. Moore School of Education.
+The University provides bachelor’s, master’s and doctoral degrees in more than 100 majors through five academic colleges: the College of Agriculture, Forestry and Life Sciences; the College of Architecture, Arts and Humanities; the College of Business and Behavioral Science; the College of Engineering and Science; and the College of Health, Education and Human Development; and the Eugene T. Moore School of Education.

 Clemson combines the benefits of a major research university with a strong commitment to undergraduate teaching and individual student success.
 Students, both undergraduate and graduate, have opportunities for unique educational experiences throughout South Carolina, as well as in other countries.
 Experiential learning is a valued component of the Clemson experience, and students are encouraged through Creative Inquiry, internships and study abroad, to apply their learning beyond the classroom.
 Electronic delivery of courses and degree programs also provide a variety of learning opportunities.
 Clemson’s extended campus includes teaching sites in Greenville and Charleston, five research campuses and five public service centers throughout the state of South Carolina, as well as four international sites.